-Fees are calculated using the end-of-month total account balance, calculated monthly and charged each calendar quarter in arrears.
+Fees are calculated using the end-of-month total account balance, then add the three monthly amounts together, charged after each calendar quarter, in arrears.
+Deposits and withdrawals made during the period are not prorated; they are reflected in the month-end balance used for the fee calculation.
 Fees payable for investment advisory services will be a percentage of the total assets under management in the client's account.
 The applicable client agreement and the applicable custodial/clearing agreement authorizes the custodian to debit the account for the amount of 1DB's advisory fee and to directly remit that fee to 1DB in compliance with regulatory procedures.